 - Improving a damaged local business reputation takes a long time.
 Reversing the trend of many negative reviews is measured in months, not weeks.
 Rolling out a review improvement program should be done sequentially in order for the algorithms to recognize the new positive influx of reviews as legitimate and trustworthy.

 - Don’t be tempted to buy fake reviews.
 If you attempt to reverse the trend of negative reviews by purchasing fake and positive reviews, the attempt will most likely backfire.
 While some fake reviews do find their way through review sites’ algorithms, the algorithm is also designed to reject reviews that follow patterns of artificiality.
-A pattern of a large number of negative reviews followed by sudden influx of positive review will trigger the algorithm to prevent further fake reviews.
+A pattern of a large number of negative reviews followed by a sudden influx of positive reviews will trigger the algorithm to prevent further fake reviews.

-What is a reliable method for building more positive reviews in order to counterbalance against a large number of negative reviews?
+What is a reliable method for building more positive reviews in order to counterbalance a large number of negative reviews?